 St Mary’s Glacier in Colorado, USA

 Cool things nearby: Hike a 14er.
 Colorado has the most amount of 14,000 foot peaks in the lower 48.
-Drive a few minutes south of Georgetown and hike Mt Bierstadt.
+Never hiked a 14er before?
+Grays Peak is a great first summit.
+Or, you can drive a few minutes south of Georgetown and hike Mt Bierstadt.
 If you’re looking for more adventure, head west to Summit County where there’s mountain biking, hiking, and climbing galore.

-Peyto Lake Overlook in Jasper National Park, Canada
+Peyto Lake Overlook in Banff National Park, Canada

 Cool things nearby: Drive Icefields Parkway or hike around Lake Louise.
 Check out our Day Hiking guide to Lake Louise for all skill levels.